codacy/chart/docs/configuration/integrations/email.md

                  # --values values-microk8s.yaml
     ```

-After this is done you will be able to receive notification Emails from Codacy.
+After this is done you will be able to:

+-   Invite new users via email
+-   Receive commit and pull request email notifications